MicrosoftDocs/power-platform/power-virtual-agents/integrate-with-qna.md

 ## Use QnA Maker in fallback topic

-You can leverage an existing QnA Maker knowledge base in Power Virtual Agents by using a Power Automate flow to connect it to any topic.
-However it's usually more useful to connect your knowledge base to your bot's system fallback topic.
-Questions users ask that are not covered by other topics can _fallback_ to using content from your knowledge base.
+You can use an existing QnA Maker knowledge base in Power Virtual Agents by using a Power Automate flow to connect it to any topic.
+However it's more useful to connect your knowledge base to your bot's system fallback topic.
+Questions users ask that aren't covered by other topics can _fallback_ to using content from your knowledge base.

-To learn how to add use QnA maker in a fallback topic, see [Add your knowledge base to Power Virtual Agents](/azure/cognitive-services/qnamaker/tutorials/integrate-with-power-virtual-assistant-fallback-topic).
+To learn how to use QnA maker in a fallback topic, see [Add your knowledge base to Power Virtual Agents](/azure/cognitive-services/qnamaker/tutorials/integrate-with-power-virtual-assistant-fallback-topic).

 [!INCLUDE[footer-include](includes/footer-banner.md)]